 Driven by concerns for my child, I made some adjustments to the stairs in my home.
 At the base of the entire stairs, I added a soft rubber mat.
 The mat covered sharp edges and posed little risk to my crawling toddler.
 On individual stair steps, I added a slip-proof mat.
 As my kid grows, I consider educating him on stair safety and installing non-slip grips on the handles.

 Electricity is considered a basic need in our modern societies.
 I can’t imagine life or even survival without electric power.
 Despite its importance, electricity is a significant hazard to our lives.
-The majority of adults are aware of this and practice caution when dealing with electricity.
-For kids, it’s a different scenario.
+The majority of adults are aware of this and practice caution when dealing with electricity and certain problems that you encounter may require the helping hand of a professional electrician (check out a popular one here) to complete any tasks that may be deemed as too dangerous to do by yourself.
+And as adults, you know what these issues are.
+For kids, it’s a completely different scenario.
 They are usually curious about electric outlets and less concerned about their safety.

 We all know the dangers of wet tiles.
 I have been a victim of slipping in my bathroom.
 I haven’t yet had a major scare, but I won’t wish the same experience on my baby boy.
 That’s why I completely revamped my bathroom to make it less slippery.